-With a passion for reaching individuals whose lives have been impacted by crime, Soteria CDC provides the necessary essentials they need to have a smooth transition into law abiding productive citizens—including housing.
+With a passion for reaching individuals whose lives have been impacted by crime, Soteria CDC provides individuals with the necessary essentials they need to have a smooth transition into being law abiding productive citizens—including housing.
 Currently, two transitional houses are available for men, with an 8-bed capacity.

 Participants can stay up to one year in the Soteria Transitional Program.
 Upon graduation from the program, they receive assistance in finding permanent housing.
 In addition, there are three rental houses available for families once they leave the program.
 We also provide channels for those who would like to continue their education or pursue technical training.